guokai-li/guokai-li.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third-year Ph.D. student at The Chinese University of Hong Kong, Shenzhen (CUHKSZ), where I am fortunate to be supervised by [Prof. Zizhuo Wang](https://mypage.cuhk.edu.cn/academics/wangzizhuo/) and [Prof. Pin Gao](https://myweb.cuhk.edu.cn/gaopin).
+I am currently a fourth-year Ph.D. candidate at The Chinese University of Hong Kong, Shenzhen (CUHKSZ), where I am fortunate to be supervised by [Prof. Zizhuo Wang](https://mypage.cuhk.edu.cn/academics/wangzizhuo/) and [Prof. Pin Gao](https://myweb.cuhk.edu.cn/gaopin).

 ## Research Interest